bogwi/Musubi/README.md

 ## Description

-An implementation of an adjacency map graph where all edges incident to a vertex are gathered into a map, with the adjacent vertex serving as a key. \
+An implementation of an adjacency map graph, where all edges incident on a vertex are collected into a map, using the adjacent vertex as a key. \
-The graph can be initiated as one of the four variants, subjects of graph's type: `.directed,.undirected` and mode: `.weighted, .unweighted`.
+The graph can be initiated as one of four variants, subjects of graph type: `.directed,.undirected` and mode: `.weighted, .unweighted`.
 ```zig
 const Graph = Musubi(VertexId, EdgeId, EdgeWt, .undirected, .unweighted);
 var graph: Graph = .{};
 graph.init(allocator);
 defer graph.deinit();
 ```
-`VertexId`, a vertex type, can be anything hash-able, like numeric types, structs, arrays, pieces of code, or anything save floats and untagged enums. \
+`VertexId`, a vertex type, can be anything that can be hashed, such as numeric types, structs, arrays, snippets of code, or anything except floats and untagged enums. \
 `EdgeId`, an edge type, can be anything. \
-`EdgeWt`, type of edge's weight if the graph was initiated as weighted; any numeric type.
+`EdgeWt`, the weight type of the edge, if the graph was initiated as weighted; any numeric type.
 If the graph is unweighted, the type is void.

 Here is the full API at the moment: